-The crisis has stalled a decade of growth across luxury categories spurred by a robust global economy and the relative affluence of Chinese buyers, who accounted for 35% of worldwide luxury purchases in recent years.
-Growth was further fuelled by the democratization of luxury products with lower opening price points, enthusiasm about new categories such as high-end footwear and casual wear, and brand partnerships.
+The crisis has stalled a decade of growth across luxury brand categories spurred by a robust global economy and the relative affluence of Chinese buyers, who accounted for 35% of worldwide luxury purchases in recent years.
+Growth was further fueled by the democratization of luxury products with lower opening price points, enthusiasm about new categories such as high-end footwear and casual wear, and brand partnerships.

 Now, even the most ambitious projections analysed luxury goods sales dropping by 25% to 45% in 2020, which is still in a best-case scenario where a vaccine is available or the pandemic’s economic effects aren’t too serious, people can start shopping and traveling and raise the sales of luxury products.
 Complying to that, if we consider the worst-case scenario where a vaccine takes longer to grow or the recession is more serious, businesses may fail to recover traction and lack the capacity and desire of the people to purchase luxury products.

 Bearing these factors in mind, the recovery of the industry should be gradual.
 While results would vary across categories, the worst-case scenario could lead to a 30% lower overall sales in 2021 than in 2019, followed by a slightly lower decline in 2022.
 By 2023 and revenues to return to pre-crisis rates in most categories.